 However, if you're thinking of claiming an ACCA exemption based on qualifications you gained years ago, or you've been working in a field other than accountancy for some time, you may need to take the exam.

-Studying for the exam will allow you to refresh your knowledge and will ensure you are sufficiently prepared for the higher level papers, which go into topics in greater depth.
+Studying for the exam will allow you to refresh your knowledge and ensure you're sufficiently prepared for the higher level exams, which go into topics in greater depth.

-If you are not sure whether to apply for an exemption, why not have a look through our past exam papers?
-If you are not confident you could pass the exam right now, you should study for that paper and take the exam.
+If you're not sure whether to apply for an exemption, you could use our study support resources finder to access past exams to test your knowledge.
+If you're not confident you could pass the exam right now, you should study for and take that the exam.

 If you intend to complete the BSc degree in Applied Accounting, Oxford Brookes University gives credit for exemptions awarded to ACCA students for any of the following Applied Knowledge and Applied Skills exams: